 Keller Associates understands that the City has already identified a tank site located near the intersection of Tooze and Baker Road, west of the City.
 The proposed site is capable of holding two reservoirs.
 The City has already begun pre-engineering to move forward with an initial 3.0 MG storage reservoir, with a second reservoir to follow in the future.
 This storage reservoir will be located in pressure zone B and will also float on the water system (same overflow elevation as the Elligsen tanks).
-By maintaining all but the Nike and Canyon Creek wells as backup potable water suppliers, the proposed 3.0 MG storage should be adequate for the City's projected 20-year need.
+By maintaining all but the Nike and Canyon Creek wells as backup potable water suppliers, the proposed 3.0 MG storage should be adequate for the City's projected 20-year need, even with the future abandonment of the Charbonneau tank.